Godinez v. Moran

 Godinez v.
 Moran, 509 U.S. 389 (1993), was a landmark decision in which the U.S. Supreme Court ruled that if a defendant was competent to stand trial, they were automatically competent to plead guilty, and thereby waive the panoply of trial rights, including the right to counsel.

 Circumstances

-On August 2, 1984, Richard Allen Moran entered the Red Pearl Saloon in Carson City, Nevada and shot the bartender and a customer before robbing the cash register.
+On August 2, 1984, Richard Allen Moran entered the Red Pearl Saloon in Las Vegas, Nevada and shot the bartender and a customer before robbing the cash register.
 Nine days later he shot his ex-wife and then himself, and also unsuccessfully tried to slit his wrists.
 On August 13 Moran summoned the police to his hospital bedside and confessed to the killings.

 He was charged with three counts of first-degree murder, but pleaded not guilty.
 Two court-ordered psychiatrists concluded that he was competent to stand trial, although both noted he was depressed.